-Reports (data up to 18th February); Google Community Mobility Reports (data up to 16th February).
+Reports (data up to 25th February); Google Community Mobility Reports (data up to 21st February).
 For state-level data see next slide.
 Return to "What's New".

-... as can be more readily seen in the state data (as can the impact of the end of the WA lockdown a week earlier)
+... as can be more readily seen in the state data (which also highlights the impact of the lockdown in WA a week earlier)